bustle/shep/DOCS.md

   shep run foo --build          Builds the `foo` function and then runs it shep run foo --event default  Runs the `foo` function for just the `default` event DB_TABLE=custom shep run foo  Runs the `foo` function with process.env.DB_TABLE assigned to custom (vars declared this
-                                way will overwrite vals in your .env file) shep run '*'                  Runs all functions for all events shep run 'foo-*'              Runs all functions matching pattern `foo-*`
+                                way will overwrite values in your .env file) shep run '*'                  Runs all functions for all events shep run 'foo-*'              Runs all functions matching pattern `foo-*`
 ```